huelemeier/walker-speed-estimation/README.md

 - sample_walker_1.2: motion data for point_light walker with faster speed
 - gravel.rgb.tiff: ground type gravel

+## Run the script
+Open the script in Matlab and click on 'run'.
+Matlab automatically requires your input in the command line, and subsequently asks questions.
+Enter the participant id, session number, and further information about the scene (grond, motion parallax, walkers at different depth) subsequently.
+When done, Psychtoolbox automatically opens a window and runs the script in that window.
+Bildschirmfoto 2022-08-08 um 10 04 15

+You will see the stimulus presentation.
+After each presentation, you are required to estimate the walkers' average walking speed.
+For this purpose, a single walker appears.
+You can modify its walking speed by moving the mouse horizontally.
+Vertical movements switch the motion direction.
+Confirm your answer by pressing the left mouse buttom.
+Subsequently, the next trial starts.
+The script finishes when all trials are done.

 ## Technical information about the scene
 ## Point-light walkers
 We apply point-light walkers to operationalize human motion.
 These walkers originate from the motion-tracking data of a single walking human (de Lussanet et al., 2008).
 Each walker consists of 12 points corresponding to the ankles of a human body (knee, hip, hands, elbow, and shoulder joints).
 The walkers face either collectively to the left (-90°) or right (90°).